ConstantRobotics-Ltd/VStabiliser/README.md

     /// should add this offset to next processed video frame.
     INSTANT_A_OFFSET,
     /// Algorithm type.
 Default values:
     /// 0 - 2D type 1.
-Stabilization only on horizontal and vertical.
+Stabilisation only on horizontal and vertical.
     /// 1 - 2D type 2.
-Stabilization only on horizontal and vertical.
+Stabilisation only on horizontal and vertical.
     /// 2 - 3D.
-Stabilization on horizontal and vertical + rotation.
+Stabilisation on horizontal and vertical + rotation.
     /// Particular implementation can have unique values.
     TYPE,
     /// Cat frequency, Hz.
 Stabiliser will block vibrations with frequency